2021 Frederikssund municipal election

 In this election, Venstre would end up winning 7 seats, 2 less than in 2017.
 Local party Fjordlandslisten would also win a seat, and could possibly become the deciding mandate, as both the traditional blocs had won 11 seats.
 In the end they opted for supporting Tina Tving Stauning from the Social Democrats to take over the mayor's position.
-With the Danish Social Liberal Party, the Green Left and the Red–Green Alliance also supporting her, she would become the new mayor.
+With the Social Liberals, the Green Left and the Red–Green Alliance also supporting her, she would become the new mayor.

 Electoral system

 For elections to Danish municipalities, a number varying from 9 to 31 are chosen to be elected to the municipal council.
 The seats are then allocated using the D'Hondt method and a closed list proportional representation.